fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

               Name               Idx    State  MTU (L3/IP4/IP6/MPLS)     Counter          Count
     local0                        0     down          0/0/0/0

-Which should only show local0.
+Which should only output local0.

-Based on the names of the network interfaces discussed previously, which are specific to my systems, we can setup the VPP host-interfaces:
+Based on the names of the network interfaces discussed previously, which are specific to my systems, we can create VPP host-interfaces:

 .. code-block:: shell

     root@localhost:~# vppctl create host-interface name vethQL7K0C
     root@localhost:~# vppctl create host-interface name veth8NA72P

-Verify they have been setup:
+Verify they have been set up properly:

 .. code-block:: shell